milanbalazs/record_management_system/README.md

 - Users should be able to browse the available cars
 - Users shouldn't be able to modify/add/delete the records (cars)
 - Users don't have profile and log-in is not needed to browse the cars
-- Users can registrate as Admin the the request has to be approved by another Admin user
+- Users can registrate as Admin the request has to be approved by another Admin user

 ### Administrator requirements